filipploss/shoe-size-converter/README.md

 This is an application for converting shoe sizes.
-It is planned to add other converters in the future.
+It is planned to add other converters in the future. </br>
-This is built with [Next.js 13](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/), internationalization using [Next-intl](https://next-intl-docs.vercel.app/) and [MUI](https://mui.com/material-ui/)
+It is built with [Next.js 13](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/), internationalization using [Next-intl](https://next-intl-docs.vercel.app/) and [MUI](https://mui.com/material-ui/)

-It is deployed to (https://convertxpert.com/)
+It is deployed to https://convertxpert.com/

 ## Getting Started